hansSchall/sACN2Video/README.md

 - sACN: 8 & 16bit, merging, priority
 - all configuration data (including all assets) is stored in one file (using a SQLite database).
 You can simply backup and share it.
-- GUI editor is included, but it is possible to edit the configuation directly
+- GUI editor is included, but it is possible to edit the configuation directly, [reference](/docs/config.md)
+- syncronisation with eos timecode for easy programming

 ## Use cases